 Ziv Goldfeld joined the School of Electrical and Computer Engineering at Cornell University as an assistant professor in July 2019.
-He is a a graduate field member in Computer Science, and the Center of Applied Mathematics.
-During the 2017-2019 academic years, he was a postdoctoral research fellow in the Laboratory for Information and Decision Systems (LIDS) of the Electrical Engineering and Computer Science Department at MIT.
+He is a graduate field member in Computer Science, Data Science, and the Center of Applied Mathematics at Cornell University.
+He is also a member of the Foundations of Information, Networks, and Decision Systems (FIND) group.
+During the 2017-2019 academic years, he was a postdoctoral research fellow in LIDS of the Electrical Engineering and Computer Science Department at MIT.
 Before that, Goldfeld graduated with a B.Sc., M.Sc. and Ph.D. (all summa cum laude) in Electrical and Computer Engineering from Ben Gurion University, Israel, in 2012, 2012 and 2017, respectively.

-Another focus is developing tools, rooted in information theory, for measuring the flow of information through deep neural networks (DDNs).
-The goal here is to explain the process by which DNNs progressively build representations of data—from crude and over-redundant representations in shallow layers to highly-clustered and interpretable ones in deeper layers—and to give the designer more control over that process.
-To that end, the project develops efficient estimators of information measures over the network (possibly via built-in dimensionality reduction techniques).
-Such estimators also lead to new visualization, optimization, and pruning methods of DDNs.
+Another focus is developing information-theoretic tools for measuring the flow of information through deep neural networks.
+The goal here is to explain the process by which deep nets progressively build representations of data—from crude and over-redundant representations in shallow layers to highly-clustered and interpretable ones in deeper layers—and to give the designer more control over that process.
+To that end, the project develops efficient estimators of information measures over the network (e.g., via built-in dimensionality reduction techniques).
+Such estimators also lead to new visualization, optimization, and pruning methods of deep neural networks.
 New instance-dependent generalization bounds based on information measures are also of interest.

-Additional research trajectories include causal machine learning and relation to the directed information functional, information-theoretic security, high-dimensional nonparametric estimation, and interacting particle systems.
+Additional research trajectories include causal inference and relations to the directed information functional, differential privacy, physical layer security, high-dimensional nonparametric estimation, and interacting particle systems.

 ECE 6970 - Statistical distances for modern machine learning (Fall 2019)